Begumpet: Transport

 Begumpet Railway Station provides rail connectivity to the area.
 Other MMTS stations in the vicinity include Sanjeevaiah Park and James Street.
 State-owned TSRTC runs the city bus service, connecting Begumpet to major parts of the city.
 The metro rail has also started and is now one of the most popular means of transport to students as well as other citizens.
 Begumpet metro station serves this area.

+Shopping

+Begumpet is the hub of jewellary shops and shopping malls.
+Most popular Tanishq jewelers, Bhima And Brother Jewellers, Lalitha Jewelers, Jos Alukkas Jewellery, etc. are located in Begumpet.